imrohankataria/DataRobot/README.md

 ## Acknowledgment
 I would like to express my special thanks of gratitude to my mentor [Rodrigo Bertin](https://www.linkedin.com/in/rodrigo-bertin-brazil/) for helping me understand Business values and Technology throughout and assiting me with the Capston Project,  as well as [Sharon Castillo](https://www.linkedin.com/in/sharon-castillo/) and [Rajiv Shah](https://www.linkedin.com/in/rcshah/) who gave me the golden opportunity and always supported me.

 Big Thanks to [Emily Webber](https://www.linkedin.com/in/emily-webber-1802a180/) for continous Technology Support.
-Couldn't have accomplished this without you.